Two international development charities share their experiences and tips on responding to COVID-19

 Back in September, we shared an infographic on this website which demonstrated how the UK Aid Direct fund and its grant holders, had responded to the COVID-19 pandemic.

-A Partner in Education (APIE): Enhancing quality instruction in pre-primary – Rwanda
+A Partner in Education (APIE) (link to charity’s website, opens in a new window): Enhancing quality instruction in pre-primary – Rwanda

 The original aim of APIE’s Small Charities Challenge Fund project was to improve the level of teaching being offered in pre-primary education in Rwanda.

 The programme was originally designed however, around face-to-face interaction and in-school delivery, which is currently no longer possible.

 Find out how APIE are overcoming this problem (opens to PDF) and continuing to deliver their project.
 And read their top tips to other education providers having to adapt due to the pandemic.